Majority Vote for Distributed Differentially Private Sign Selection: Introduction

-\item Our Majority Vote mechanism and DGDP guarantee are quite general.
-They do not assume any special underlying statistical model.
+\item Our Majority Vote mechanism and DGDP guarantee are substantially general, and do not assume any special underlying statistical model.
 Thus, in addition to the mean model and linear regression, they can be further applied to many other sign selection problems, such as sparse Gaussian graphical model estimation. \end{itemize}